mklstacy/Megaminx-Simulator-AStar/README.md

-# Megaminx
+# Megaminx Project
- Using A* to solve a randomized megaminx
+Solving a randomized Megaminx using the A* Algorithm